gjrtimmer/ansible-role-tpi-flash/README.md

 # TPI Flash

 Role to flash an OS to a TuringPI node, this role supports flashing a RK1 module or a Raspberry Compute Module 4.
+After flashing this Ansible role will turn off the nodes in case the user wants to bootstrap the nodes first with cloud-init before booting the nodes for the first time.

+> **IMPORTANT**
+>
+> Please note that the tpi user/password is written to the hosts file, this is required because on some platforms ike MacOS
+> Ansible is unable to get a `input reader` and therefor the user/password must be provided to run the `tpi` commands.
+>
+> This is marked for improvement in the future.

 ## Requirements